s

 Abbreviations: APC; allophycocyanin, FITC; fluorescein isothiocyanate, PE; phycoerythrin (Note. phycoerythrin (PE) is the same as R-phycoerythrin (RPE)), PerCP; peridinin-chlorophyll-protein complex.

 When designing panels of eight or more colors, tandem dyes, such as APC-Cy7, have to be included.
-This is due to both laser excitation and single fluorophores limitations, which make it necessary for a single laser to excite the maximum number of fluorophores possible.
+This is due to both laser excitation and single fluorophore limitations, which make it necessary for a single laser to excite the maximum number of fluorophores possible.

 Tandem dyes, as the name implies, consist of two different covalently attached fluorophores (a donor and an acceptor molecule).
 With regards to spectral properties, the tandem dye has the excitation characteristics of the donor fluorophores and the emission characteristics of the acceptor molecule.
-These properties are due to Förster resonance energy transfer (FRET; also known as Fluorescence resonance energy transfer); a process in which energy is passed on from an excited donor to a nearby acceptor molecule, which then emits a photon of light.
+These properties are due to Förster resonance energy transfer (FRET; also known as fluorescence resonance energy transfer); a process in which energy is passed on from an excited donor to a nearby acceptor molecule, which then emits a photon of light.

 For tandem dyes the following guidelines should be followed:

-Fluorophore | Fluorescence color | Maximum excitation (nm) | Maximum emission (nm) |
+Fluorophore | Fluorescence Color | Maximum Excitation (nm) | Maximum Emission (nm) |

 Relative